Somafet/onboardjs/packages/plugins/supabase/README.md

 ### Mode 1: Automatic User Detection (Recommended)

 If your users are authenticated via Supabase Auth, this is the simplest method.
-The plugin will automatically get the user's ID and make the Supabase `User` object available in the context at `context.supabaseUser`.
+The plugin will automatically get the user's ID and make the Supabase `User` object available in the context at `context.currentUser`.

 ```tsx
 // Example with @onboardjs/react